enthought/mayavi/docs/source/mayavi/advanced_scripting.rst

 Design Overview: Mayavi as a visualization framework
 -----------------------------------------------------

-This section provides a brief introduction to mayavi's internal architecture.
+This section provides a brief introduction to Mayavi's internal architecture.

-The "big picture" of a visualization in mayavi is that an ``Engine`` (``enthought.mayavi.engine.Engine``) object manages the entire visualization.
+The "big picture" of a visualization in Mayavi is that an ``Engine`` (``enthought.mayavi.engine.Engine``) object manages the entire visualization.
 The ``Engine`` manages a collection of ``Scene`` (``enthought.mayavi.core.scene.Scene``) objects.
 In each ``Scene``, a